alegiac95/Imaging-transcriptomics/README.md

 Once completed the results will be part of the `analysis` object and can be accessed with `analysis.gene_results`.

 The import of the `imaging_transcriptomics` package will import other helpful functions for input and reporting.
 For a complete explanation of this please refer to the [official documentation]()) of the package.

+### Documentation

+The documentation of the script is available at []().

+### Citing

+If you publish work using `imaging-transcriptomics` as part of your analysis please cite:

+>*Imaging transcriptomics: Convergent cellular, transcriptomic, and molecular neuroimaging signatures in the healthy adult human brain.* Daniel Martins, Alessio Giacomel, Steven CR Williams, Federico Turkheimer, Ottavia Dipasquale, Mattia Veronese, PET templates working group. bioRxiv 2021.06.18.448872; doi: [https://doi.org/10.1101/2021.06.18.448872](https://doi.org/10.1101/2021.06.18.448872)